dotnet/aspnetcore/README.md

 ## What is this?

-This repo hosts sources for the `Microsoft.AspNetCore.AngularServices` and `Microsoft.AspNetCore.ReactServices` packages, along with samples and the underlying `Microsoft.AspNetCore.NodeServices project`.
+This repo hosts sources for the `Microsoft.AspNetCore.AngularServices` and `Microsoft.AspNetCore.ReactServices` packages, along with samples and the underlying `Microsoft.AspNetCore.SpaServices` and `Microsoft.AspNetCore.NodeServices` packages.

 #### `Microsoft.AspNetCore.AngularServices`